voxwivas/lab-inventory/README.md

 ![](Swagger-UI1.png)

-Assuming the service is running on <code>localhost:8080<code/>  the following link should lead to the api documentation<br/>
+Assuming the service is running on <code>localhost:8080</code>  the link below should lead to the api documentation<br/>
  [Swagger UI endpoint](http://localhost:8080/swagger-ui.html)

 ## Expected enhancements